 Over the past two years, 242 cushions arrived, 223 from Canada including each of the provinces and Territories, 16 from the United States, 2 from the United Kingdom, and 1 from United Arab Emirates (Ti’s).
 The youngest artist was 14 years old and the eldest 90.
 One Nunavut artist’s cushion was a first-time hooking project.

 |200 Cushions Exhibit Catalogue|

 August 18, 2019 marked the opening of the 200 Cushions for my 200th exhibition.
-5 members of our Guild were amongst the 120 contributing artists who attended this wonderful, heart-warming, and unifying event.
-The first 90 minute-period of the vernissage was limited to the artists, their guests and the organizing volunteers and provided time to view the cushion collection, exchange with others, and pose for official pictures.
-Then the doors were opened to the public, the church filled quickly to capacity and Rémi Levesque, the project’s creator, gave a touching interactive PowerPoint presentation to introduce the project to all those present.
+Five members of our Guild were amongst the 120 contributing artists who attended this wonderful, heart-warming, and unifying event.
+The first 90-minute period of the vernissage was limited to the artists, their guests and the organizing volunteers and provided time to view the cushion collection, exchange with others, and pose for official pictures.
+Then the doors were opened to the public, the church quickly filled to capacity and Rémi Lévesque, the project’s creator, gave a touching interactive PowerPoint presentation to introduce the project to all those present.
 1,005 visitors came to view the exhibit on opening day!

 |Left to right: Dawna, Emmy, Candace, Claire, Ti.|

 “…The collection… lives up to the volunteers’ community spirit and helping others, their creativity, and their energy to work towards a common goal. …Everyone had a reason to embark.
 That’s what created magic.
 Many artists paid tribute to their ancestors, a family member, Acadian friends, a colleague hooker, history, the art of hooking or just for the cause.”

 The cushions have since travelled to Charlottetown for a showing from September 10 to 14, then returned home to the pews of the Barachois church.